obarthel/amiga-smbfs/README.md

 In most cases the `L:FileSystem_Trans/INTL.crossdos` translation table file should be sufficient.

 To specify which file contains the translation tables to use you would use the `TRANSLATIONFILE` parameter, e.g. `TRANSLATIONFILE=L:FileSystem_Trans/INTL.crossdos`.
+However, you might want to try the `CP850` switch instead which should produce the same effect.

 The `TRANSLATE` option disables Unicode support.